lukekrete/Laze/README.md

 ## This is a tutorial on how to setup your virtual environment and to view your project locally.
 Although this is long, the steps to view the current project should be very clear.
 At the end, I provide an example using my folder structure.
-Please message Anthony Sukadil or anyone from backend on Slack if you are struggling with setting this up. ##
+Please message anyone from backend on Slack if you are struggling with setting this up. ##

 ----------------------------------------------------------------------------------